RebarDesign/data-app/README.md

 *Note* There are a few angular-socket boilerplates, but using them would only show I can follow instructions, so for the sake of demonstrations, I just used the basic socket.io scripts

+In order to compile Less to Css will install Gulp task manager, with a gulp-less component ( in the root directory )

+    npm install gulp gulp-less

+Create gulpfile.js

 ## How to use